Ahirice/groovy-tulip/content/about.md

 ---
 title: About
-subtitle: Learn more about Monolith, decentralised finance & Ethereum
+subtitle: Answers to common & practical questions about the Monolith Wallet and Card and where to learn more
 img_path: "/images/Header-compressor.png"
 layout: page
-description: A comprehensive guide to learn about Monolith, the decentralised banking alternative powered by Ethereum
+description: A comprehensive guide to learn about Monolith, the decentralised banking alternative powered by Ethereum.
+FAQ answering common questions about Monolith Card & Wallet.
 menu:
   main:
     weight: 2